luckwyy/luckwyy/README.md

 - 🌱 I’m currently learning Java.
 - ⚡ I studied at HSU and YNU, once.
-- 👯 I’m looking to collaborate on a funny team to produce the nicest product(code is art!).
+- 👯 I’m looking to collaborate on a funny team to code the nicest product(code is art!).